llagendijk/ec3k-server/README.rst

 EnergyCount 3000 energy loggers using a RTL-SDR supported radio receiver and the ec3k module and send the information as json telegrams to consumers like Domoticz over a TCP connection and/or a MQTT-server.
-Data can also be retrieved from a remote ec3k-server to be consolidated in the output from the local server.
+Data can be retrieved from a local SDR or from a remote ec3k-server to be consolidated in the output from the local server.

 Usage: